Gilgamech/website/www/2021/November.md

 # [11/24/2021](#11242021) -  Wuh.

-Recently heard a guy with a German accent say "W" as "Double-oo" (or "doubleoo").
-This makes our long  "Double You" name seem unwieldy, even though it's the equivalent.
-(Also, go double yourself) So why don't we just rename the letter to "Wuh"?
-"Ess" "Tee" "You" "Vee" "Wuh" "Ecks" "Why" "Zee" - it flows so much better.
+Recently heard a guy with a German accent say 'W' as 'Double-oo' (or 'doubleoo').
+This makes our long  'Double You' name seem unwieldy, even though it's the equivalent.
+(Also, go double yourself) So why don't we just rename the letter to 'Wuh'?
+'Ess' 'Tee' 'You' 'Vee' 'Wuh' 'Ecks' 'Why' 'Zee' - it flows so much better.

 --------------------------------------------------------------------

 # [11/22/2021](#11222021) -  Charlemagne.

-Charles the Great of France's given name is usually pronounced "Shar-le-mane".
+Charles the Great of France's given name is usually pronounced 'Shar-le-mane'.
 But this is likely in error.
-Magna is Latin for Great, so the name is likely "Charle Magne".
+Magna is Latin for Great, so the name is likely 'Charle Magne'.

 --------------------------------------------------------------------

 # [11/21/2021](#11212021) -  The two most important questions.

-These are "How" and "Why".
+These are 'How' and 'Why'.
 They are the most important questions because all other questions are derived from them.
 And together they (eventually) describe the entirety of human activity.
-"How" encompasses all material, somatic, and other components, while "Why" encompasses the entirety of human philosophy and political interest.
-The other "newspaper questions": "who", "when", "what", and "where" are either mandated by "How" if they are important, or left to the whims of "Why" if they are not.
+'How' encompasses all material, somatic, and other components, while 'Why' encompasses the entirety of human philosophy and political interest.
+The other 'newspaper questions': 'who', 'when', 'what', and 'where' are either mandated by 'How' if they are important, or left to the whims of 'Why' if they are not.

 --------------------------------------------------------------------

 # [11/19/2021](#11192021) -  Network effects of Youtube's algorithm.

 Youtube's algorithm shows similar videos to people in the same place - if your neighbor likes a video, then Youtube is more likely to show it to you.
 If you visit an area with a lot of trains and train watchers, you'll be recommended more train-related videos.
 Live in an area with a lot of political keyboard warriors, and you're likely to have many political opinions recommended to you.
 And so Youtube shows you more politically toxic videos when you have a politically toxic neighbor.
 Instead of becoming an internet refuge, it begins to mirror other parts of your life.
-Is this to fulfill the "low" half of the TV News Emotional Cycle, and let fluffy teddy bears sell soap to you in the "high" half?
+Is this to fulfill the 'low' half of the TV News Emotional Cycle, and let fluffy teddy bears sell soap to you in the 'high' half?

 --------------------------------------------------------------------